 Currently, Amazon.com is far off from serving every marketplace with same-day and one-hour delivery.
 According to their 2015 annual report, this service is limited to about 30 cities worldwide, which is not enough to win the daily trust of thousands of repair shops that need products quickly while the vehicle is on the lift.
 As Henslee pointed out, when there’s a high immediacy of need, the nation’s 36,500 auto parts stores can deliver their products faster.

 Manufacturers and consultants contend that Amazon.com and their traditional brick

 s-and-mortar rivals are competing in an evenly priced marketplace.
 Five years ago, Dorman Products unveiled Minimum Advertised Pricing, where sellers can lose their license to sell products if they advertise a resale price below a set figure.
-Mike Fitzgerald, a sales executive for Innova, explained that they price their products up to 30 percent higher to all of their online customers to prevent them from undercutting their physical competitors.
+An afternarket sales executive who offers the company's products to the eCommerce channel explained that they price their products up to 30 percent higher to all of their online customers to prevent them from undercutting their physical competitors.